debops/debops/docs/ansible/roles/rabbitmq_server/defaults-detailed.rst

 ------------------------

 The ``rabbitmq_server__*_plugins`` lists can be used to enable or disable RabbitMQ plugins conditionally.
-You can find the available plugins on a givem host by running the command:
+You can find the available plugins on a given host by running the command:

 .. code-block:: console